This photo shows a similar circuit breaker to MC5194, after it had undergone remanufacturing by

 None Currently Available

-No items similar to the ABB PS Circuit Breaker are currently available.
+No items similar to the ABB PS1600 Circuit Breaker are currently available.

 Please call us at (800) 996-9975 and we’ll do our best to assist you.